tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 3. **Significance and Relevance**: The article emphasizes the importance of assessing both the `statistical significance` and `explanatory significance` of interaction terms.

+4. **Importance of visualization**: Always make a visualization of your analyses, as it will deepen your knowledge about the relationship.
+A good standard practice, is to create a `marginal effect plot`.

 {{% /summary %}}